realpratz/winsov/README.md

   # Windows Soviet Edition (Remake)

   **Submission for CRUx Inductions Round 1**
+  > You can checkout the development vlog here: TBA
 </div>

 This project is a remake of **Windows Soviet Edition**, a mock OS game I originally created in August 2020.
 This repository serves as a replication of v0.1 (the original version) of the game.